manosmax/Smart-Waste-Bin/README.md

                                                                      │
                                                            Cloudflare Tunnel
                                                            ha / api / upload / asyncapi
-                                                           .yourdomain.com
+                                                           .smart-wastebin.com
 ```

-Data flows from the physical sensor through MQTT into both persistent storage (SQLite via
-Node-RED and the API) and real-time analytics (virtual sensors).
-The REST API serves all
-stored data with a Swagger UI and can also publish commands back to MQTT (e.g. mark a bin
+Data flows from the physical sensor through MQTT into both persistent storage (SQLite  and the API) and real-time analytics (virtual sensors).
+The REST API serves all stored data with a Swagger UI and can also publish commands back to MQTT (e.g. mark a bin
 as emptied).
 Home Assistant auto-discovers all entities via MQTT Discovery.

 ---